abcwcm/piskounova_ribo/README.md

 For Xenograft data, in addition to the steps described above, mouse reads were removed in two different ways.
 Before non-coding RNA removal `bbsplit.sh` from `BBMap` v38.90 was used with `ambiguous2==”toss”` using gencode **GRCh38 human** and **GRCm39 mouse** references keeping only reads that mapped unambiguously to human reference.
 In addition to this, a mouse reference using healthy liver RIBO-seq data was created and reads that didn’t align to this reference (=Human reads) using `STAR` were kept for following steps.

-Scripts used in this steps can be found [here] https://github.com/abcwcm/piskounova_ribo/tree/main/analysis_scripts/upstream_analysis.
+Scripts used in this steps can be found [here](https://github.com/abcwcm/piskounova_ribo/tree/main/analysis_scripts/upstream_analysis).